Can Ozempic Really Help Cure The Climate Crisis?

 Podcaster, "Maintenance Phase"

 Well, not exactly.
-“The issue is far more complex than that,” explains Carlo Genova, author of recently-published research on food consumption and sustainability.
+“The issue is far more complex than that,” explains Carlo Genova, author of recently published research on food consumption and sustainability.
 “There are many social contexts today where most individuals consume more food than necessary, or even more food than their bodies can process without resulting in health problems.
 However, the question is not just how much is eaten, but also—or more importantly—what is eaten, and how what is eaten is produced, distributed, and managed.”

 In discussions of drugs like Wegovy and Ozempic, there’s undeniable anti-fat bias—and the same stigma is creeping into discussions of sustainability.

 Here, it’s worth outlining a brief history of the “carbon footprint,” a topic that journalist Mark Kaufman wrote about in an in-depth piece for Mashable.
-In 2004, he writes, British Petroleum—one of the world’s largest, most pollutant, oil companies—hired a PR team to create a carbon footprint calculator, which analyzed the environmental impact of our individual choices.
+In 2004, he writes, British Petroleum—one of the world’s largest, most polluting oil companies—hired a PR team to create a carbon footprint calculator, which analyzed the environmental impact of individual choices.
 There is, obviously, merit to this.
 We can all make small, sustainable tweaks to our lives, and in a world that’s literally burning, these can ease our consumer guilt.
 Yet, this framing distracts from the fact that just 57 companies are linked to 80% of greenhouse gas emissions since 2016—and to nobody’s surprise, BP features on that list.

 This same logic is at play when obesity is linked to the climate crisis.
 It frames the issue as both linear, oversimplified, and individual—we eat and weigh too much, which is bad for the planet—rather than systemic.